Bad Cholesterol and How to Combat

 Several factors can play a role in high levels of LDL, or it.
 The key to managing and lowering your cholesterol levels lies in understanding these factors.

 Diet plays and important role in causing high LDL. cholesterol levels.
 Red meat, full-fat dairy products, fried processed foods, and other foods high in saturated and trans fats can significantly increase LDL levels.
-Heart disease is increased by consuming diets rich in these unhealthy fats.

 The genetics of cholesterol levels also play a significant role.
 Genes may predispose some individuals to produce more LDL cholesterol or reduce their ability to eliminate it.
 An increased risk of early-onset heart disease can result from familial hypercholesterolemia.
 By understanding your family history, you can develop a customized cholesterol management plan with your healthcare provider.